Bassoon

 4. A work of your choice composed after 1970.

-Audition requirement: Bach, Concerto and a virtuosic piece/caprice to be performed from memory
+Bach, Concerto, and a virtuosic piece/caprice to be performed from memory.

 Graduate Artist Certificate in Music Performance: